DKupshM/Raspberry-Pi-Setup/README.md

 curl -sSL https://install.pi-hole.net | bash
 ```
 Choose all the defaults except choose ___tun0___ as the interface.
+*Note if it stops halfway through, the download failed and you have to restart the pi.

+After finishing I usually change/remove the password for the pihole by running:

 ```
 pihole -a -p
 ```

-*Note if it stops halfway through, the download failed and you have to restart the pi.

 ## Configure OpenVPN